leitec/openwrt-leitec/README.md

-OpenWRT for old RT2880 routers
+OpenWrt for old RT2880 routers
 ==============================

-This is a fork of OpenWRT Attitude Adjustment 12.09.1 that may occasionally back out of certain upstream changes, but most importantly adds support for some older Ralink RT2880-based routers previously unsupported by OpenWRT and/or other alternative firmware.
+This is a fork of OpenWrt Attitude Adjustment 12.09.1 that may occasionally back out of certain upstream changes, but most importantly adds support for some older Ralink RT2880-based routers previously unsupported by OpenWrt and/or other alternative firmware.

 **Fully supported:**